yubinbai/leetcode/src/reverseInteger/README.md

 In python the integer is unlimited, so no overflow can happen

 In static-typed languages, use a long integer to hold overflows, then cast back

+Note: Integer.MIN_VALUE doesn't have inverse in the int range.